jinit24/ARIMA-Model/README.md

 # ARIMA-Model
 ARIMA model from scratch using numpy and pandas.
+Go through the ARIMA notebook for code and detailed explanation.